KYRGYZSTAN

 Kyrgyzstan comes from the word “kirkkyz” = forty.
 This means that it is assumed that there were 40 tribes that made up the Kyrgyz people.
 This is also symbolised in the national flag with the 40 rays around the yurt roof symbol.

 Nature with its impressive mountains, numerous glaciers, many rivers, varied fauna and flora is a great treasure of Kyrgyzstan.
+There is hardly any other region with such an enormous variety of mountains as in Kyrgyzstan.
 However, the idyll is also threatened by earthquakes and glacier melt as well as other consequences of climate change.
-In any case, a trip offers a good chance to experience nature in all its many facets.
+In any case, a trip offers a good chance to experience nature with its many facets.

-You can get along well with the people.
-Very little English is spoken (Russian, on the other hand, is very widespread), but people make an effort to understand and communicate.
-We definitely recommend an interpreter to accompany you.
+You get along well with the people.
+Very little English is spoken (Russian, on the other hand, is widely spoken), but people make an effort to understand and communicate.
+To really learn more about life in Kyrgyzstan, we strongly recommend a guide.

-Economically, Kyrgyzstan does not have it easy.
+Economically, Kyrgyzstan does not have it easy, it is a poor country.
 After more than 120 years of Russian rule, the country has yet to develop its own economy with trading partners and self-organisation.
 A lot of money comes into the country through Kyrgyz living and working abroad; it is said to account for 25% of the GDP.
 Tourism is an emerging sector with enormous potential.
 Nothing is overcrowded and yet it has an incredible amount of beauty to offer, friendliness and plenty of space for discovery.

-The tourist infrastructure is not (yet) very advanced, but in principle you can find a clean place to sleep everywhere – even privately if necessary.
+The tourist infrastructure is not (yet) very advanced, but in principle you can find a clean place to sleep everywhere – sometimes privately.
 Great are the overnight stays in yurts (camps), mostly located in particularly beautiful nature.
-There are also guesthouses and small hotels in important tourist spots.
-Only larger star hotels are scarce.
+There is a small catch: the toilet is usually a little further away (most households, especially in the countryside, do not have a toilet in the house).
+There are always a few guesthouses or small hotels in the places that are important for tourism.
+Only big star hotels are scarce, except in Bishkek.

 The Kyrgyz have preserved their culture during the long Soviet period or brought it back to the surface afterwards.
-The nomadic culture plays the biggest role.
-During the nomadic season, you can definitely experience it very well.
-Eagle hunting has also been cultivated – in several places people are ready for a demonstration for the travellers.
+The nomadic culture plays the biggest role here.
+During the nomadic season, you can definitely experience this very well when you go to the mountains.
+Eagle hunting has also been cultivated – at several places people are ready to explain it to travellers.
 Also interesting is the Sunday early morning animal market in Karakol, one of the largest in Central Asia.

 Striking for many travellers are the countless statues and monuments.
 Be sure to hear the stories of some of them!

 Kyrgyzstan offers a wide variety of trekking and hiking opportunities.
-Day hikes are possible from rather short walks to long days.
-Multi-day tours are available from 2 days to weeks.
-And then we also have choices of accommodation (take along tent or yurts and homestays on the way) as well as locomotion (on foot or on horseback).
+Day hikes are possible from rather short walks to long days and almost everywhere.
+Absolutely worthwhile is a trip with many day hikes instead of a trek of several days, as this allows you to get to more different areas and still experience the mountain world on foot.
+Multi-day treks are available from 2 days to weeks.
+And then we also have choices of accommodation (take along tent or yurts and some homestays along the way) as well as getting around (on foot or on horseback).
 Luggage is either transported or you carry the necessities yourself and the large luggage is transported to the destination.
+The mountain areas are quite different in terms of altitude, dryness, steepness, terrain (rock, grass, scree, etc.).
+Definitely, Kyrgyzstan is a country whose mountain world has something to offer for everyone!
 Tell us about your experiences and expectations – we will find something suitable for you!

 Kyrgyzstan has been Islamic since the 10th century, but still has influences from earlier faiths (Shamanism and Zoroastrianism).
 Of course, Islam was also restricted during the Soviet era and is now growing stronger again.
 Numerous mosques were built with the support of Saudi Arabia and Turkey.
 Some of them are not yet filled with life, but customs such as wearing headscarves and observing Ramadan as well as prayers are becoming more widespread.
 The more southern, the more obvious Islam is.
 Those who have travelled in other muslim-dominated areas will find it very moderate in Kyrgyzstan.
 Over 70% of the population is counted as muslim.